maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## How to update the hub firmware?
 I see people talk about hub firmware updates, but the Mindstorms app does not have a feature for that - at least I couldn't find it.
 Maybe the Spike prime app allows explicit firmware updates (downgrades, alternatives...).

-However, when lego releases a new version, you will get a message in the app.
+However, when LEGO releases a new version, you will get a message in the app.
 If you accept it the hub will be updated.
 This updates the hub’s OS, not the user data (saved projects).

 By the way, if you open a serial port to the Python REPL (see other question), and press ^C you stop the run-time (?).
-If you then close REPL and start the Lego mindstorms app, it believes the hub firmware is broken and suggest to flash it again.
+If you then close REPL and start the LEGO mindstorms app, it believes the hub firmware is broken and suggest to flash it again.
 You could do that.
 You could also just powercycle the hub (or press ^D for soft reset while still in REPL).